TheDataStation/datastation-escrow/function_approval_design_doc.md

 # Function Approval Design Doc

 ## Summary

+### Introduction
 A Docker container runs in Data Station that executes the arbitrary functions that users run on it.
 By only exposing one or two directories and a Docker network to the container, this keeps functions from accessing anything else on the system.
-A Docker image and dev utils that, together, simulate the environment run in Data Station are made publicly available for developers.
+A Docker image and dev utils are made publicly available for developers; together these two simulate the environment run in Data Station.

-A Docker image is run within a Data Station instance and guarantees that the rest of the filesystem in Data Station cannot be accessed.

 ### Terms
-- Owner: The owner of a dataset.
+- Owner: The owner of a dataset, who creates policies and uploads datasets.
 - User: The agent that runs functions within Data Station.
 - Developer: The creator(s) of the functions to be run in Data Station by User(s).
 - Docker Image vs. Container: An image is a read-only template for a Container, the actual environment that is run in.
 - Container Network: How Docker containers communicate with each other.
 Can also communicate with localhost.

+### Why Dockerize?
+Having a Docker container run functions within Data Station bounds functions within the Docker container environment, meaning the function cannot access anything outside of it.

+Another effect of Dockerizing the environment is it allows for better function development and a data cleaning scheme:
+- Through a Docker image that replicates Data Station behavior, it helps the developer write functions on an environment that is similar to the actual DS environment.
+- With a Docker image, a data owner can run functions locally on a similar environment as well.
+By letting developers send owners functions and connectors, it facilitates the process of putting the onus on the data owner to tailor their data to the function.

 ## Docker Image Specification